atlmendoza/SY2627_CS3PortfolioALMendoza/q3/Q31stgraded.md

 ### What the app cannot do:
 - Process real payments or connect to online stores.
-- User cannot see order history after delivery.
+- Users cannot see order history after delivery.

 ## Timeline of the Project
-- The development duration is only for one month considering the simplicity of the requirements of the application.
+- Upon agreement/approval on this initial plan, the development duration is only for one month considering the simplicity of the requirements of the application.
-- In the next two weeks the following should be done.
+- Additional two weeks for the following.
-  - Deployment and Tesstin
+  - Deployment and Tessting
-  - Corrections and Updating is within
+  - Corrections and Updating

 ## Key deliverables
 [ ] Sotware Requirement Specifications, containing the following: